We have put together a list of the 17 most popular genres in fiction to help you with your writing.

 by Amanda Patterson

 If you enjoyed this post, read:

-- 5 Really Good Reasons To Outline Your Novel - before you write a word
+- 5 Really Good Reasons To Outline Your Novel

 - How To Resuscitate A Lifeless Scene

 - The 7 Critical Elements Of A Great Book

 - 12 Crucial Things To Remember About Setting